tytyvillus/laboratoire-didactique/README.md

 ### Option (i) — easy use — Overleaf

-For an easy, online quick-start, you can compile the files from [Overleaf](https://www.overleaf.com/).
+For an easy, online quick-start, you can compile the files from  Overleaf ([www.overleaf.com](https://www.overleaf.com/)).
 Click on the Overleaf link which you'll find in the respective projects' `README`s (§ [*Quick links*](#quick-links)).
 You can then copy the project to your personal Overleaf account.

 ![Large green arrow pointing to the ‘copy’ button in Overleaf.](./images/copier-d-overleaf-oq.png)

+There is also a *currently experimental* version combining both projects, available at the following [Overleaf link](https://www.overleaf.com/read/wzdcckddkjzy#f3d012).

 ### Option (ii) — for LaTeX geeks — local compilation